wso2-attic/ballerina-integrator/README.md

 # Parallel Service Orchestration

-A service composition is an aggregate of services collectively composed to automate a particular task or business process.
+Parallel service orchestration is the process of integrating two or more services together to automate a particular task or business process where the service orchestrator consumes the resources in services in a parallel manner.

-> This guide walks you through the process of implementing a service composition using Ballerina language.
+> This guide walks you through the process of implementing a parallel service orchestration using Ballerina language.

 The following are the sections available in this guide.